elm-tooling/elm-tooling-cli/README.md

 - `C:\Users\John\AppData\Roaming\elm\elm-tooling\elm\0.19.1\elm`
 - `C:\Users\John\AppData\Roaming\elm\elm-tooling\elm-format\0.8.3\elm-format`

-An earlier version of this document stored all binaries in the same directory with the version appended to the file name: `~/.elm/elm-tooling/elm0.19.1`.
+An earlier version of this document stored all tools in the same directory with the version appended to the file name: `~/.elm/elm-tooling/elm0.19.1`.
 That works, but has the downside of `elm0.19.1` being printed in example commands in `elm --help`.
 The same issue also occurs with `elm-format`.
 The nested folder structure also supports tools with several binaries per version, such as Elm 0.18 (which has `elm`, `elm-make`, `elm-package`, `elm-reactor` and `elm-repl`).

-Tools must use the specified binaries and must not fall back to any other binary if they are missing.
-Missing binaries must be an error, or (if appropriate, and with the user’s permission) cause a download of the binary.
+Consumers of `elm-tooling.json` must use the specified tools and must not use fallbacks if they are missing.
+Missing tools must be an error, or (if appropriate, and with the user’s permission) cause a download of the tool.
 Downloads should have security in mind.

-If a binary _could_ be specified in the `"binaries"` field but isn’t, it is up to the tool to choose what to do.
+If a tool _could_ be specified in the `"tools"` field but isn’t, it is up to the consumer to choose what to do.

-Note: Tools, such as elm-test, that require Node.js must be installed with `npm` via package.json and must **not** be specified in the `"binaries"` field.
+Note: Tools, such as elm-test, that require Node.js must be installed with `npm` via package.json and must **not** be specified in the `"tools"` field.

-If the `"binaries"` field is missing or empty, it means that the project wants to take advantage of other parts of `elm-tooling.json`, but isn’t ready to buy into `elm-tooling.json`’s way of handling binaries.
+If the `"tools"` field is missing or empty, it means that the project wants to take advantage of other parts of `elm-tooling.json`, but isn’t ready to buy into `elm-tooling.json`’s way of handling tool locations.
 For example, an existing project might want to use `"entrypoints"` but is fine with continuing to use `npm` to install Elm for the time being.

 ## How to consume elm-tooling.json